Eastern-Dream/graph-analysis-chromatic-vector/README.md

-# analyze-chromatic-vector
+# About
-FMU Undergraduate Mathematics Capstone Research Project
+This is the repository containing all codes, original and transformed datasets, and result of my FMU Undergraduate Mathematics Capstone Research Project.

 # Background
 In graph theory, the chromatic polynomial of a graph is a polynomial that counts the